Geethen/geeforec.github.io/content/post/practical-4.md

 **VISUALISATION**

-Setup map elements to visualise results.
-Create a map title.
-Legend parameters (start with this but change later using the visual parameters pop-up).
+In addition to creating charts, you may want to create a sharable image visualisation that is viewable on any electronic device.
+We can create GEE app(lication) to achieve this.
+Here the first step is to define the various map elements to visualise results.
+This includes; defining a map title and legend parameters.

 ```js
 var title = ui.Label('Costa Rica: Mean Annual Rainfall 2000 to 2018', {